alfiedotwtf/AABillFAQ/README.md

   and fix it, or a something done under a notice

 * Who is liable for loss or harm due to a changed from a notice

+* what are the implications if you have a startup or small business, or work for yourself, and your business is closing (either in the case where you had decided to close it in response to a notice, or the case where you received a notice when plans to wind down where already in progress